MATPOWER/mptest/docs/sphinx/source/index.rst

 Installation and use of |MPTEST>| requires familiarity with the basic operation of MATLAB or Octave, including setting up your MATLAB/Octave path.

-1. Clone the repository or download and extract the zip file of the |MPTEST|
-    distribution from the |MPTEST>| `project page
+1. Clone the repository or download and extract the zip file of the MP-Test distribution from the |MPTEST>| `project page
     <https://github.com/MATPOWER/mptest>`_ to the location of your
     choice.
-The files in the resulting ``mptest`` or ``mptestXXX`` directory, where ``XXX`` depends on the version of |MPTEST|, should not need to be modified, so it is recommended that they be kept separate from your own code.
+The files in the resulting ``mptest`` or ``mptestXXX`` directory, where ``XXX`` depends on the version of MP-Test, should not need to be modified, so it is recommended that they be kept separate from your own code.
 We will use :samp:`{<MPTEST>}` to denote the path to this directory.